 In that case, you may want to use an app such as Freedom.
 Freedom lets you selectively block certain websites for a specific amount of time, block certain apps, block the entire internet, and schedule writing time.

-As mentioned in a recent article, Evernote is probably the best taking tool available right now.
-It works on pretty much any device, letting you access your notes and to-do lists from anywhere. but you can also attach PDFs, receipts, images, entire websites, record voice notes, and so much more.
+As mentioned in a recent article, Evernote is probably the best note-taking tool available right now.
+It works on pretty much any device, letting you access your notes and to-do lists from anywhere.
+You can also attach PDFs, receipts, images, entire websites, record voice notes, and so much more.

-If you want a tool that can help you brainstorm, write, and pick-up from anywhere on any device, Evernote is an especially good tool if you're like me and have ideas at random times.
+If you want a tool that can help you brainstorm, write, and pick up from anywhere on any device, Evernote is an especially good tool.

 Just open your phone and write a note for later, and it’ll be saved on your computer too.

 For those who like to write a little more than 500 words, Scrivener helps you set writing goals and stick to them.

 Beyond a word processor, Scrivener is a writing platform made with writers in mind.

 I know a few people who have written full-fledged books with the help of Scrivener.
 It’s got a cool system that allows you to build out a structure for your writing.